(PHP 5 >= 5.2.0, PHP 7, PHP 8, PECL json >= 1.2.0)

 PHP implements a superset of JSON as specified in the original » RFC 7159.

-Maximum nesting depth of the structure being decoded.
+depth Maximum nesting depth of the structure being decoded.
+The value must be greater than 0, and less than or equal to 2147483647.

-Returns the value encoded in json in appropriate PHP type.
-Values true, false and null are returned as true, false and null respectively. null is returned if the json cannot be decoded or if the encoded data is deeper than the nesting limit.
+Returns the value encoded in json as an appropriate PHP type.
+Unquoted values true, false and null are returned as true, false and null respectively. null is returned if the json cannot be decoded or if the encoded data is deeper than the nesting limit.

 Example #1 json_decode() examples